 [ADS]

-Chris Ormel is a researcher working in the field of planet formation theory.
-He obtained his PhD at the University of Groningen, The Netherlands, in 2008.
-He was awarded the German Humboldt fellowship (Max-Planck-Institute for Astronomy) and NASA's Hubble fellowship (University of California, Berkeley), before leading an independent research group at the University of Amsterdam as a Vidi Laureate.
-As of 2019 he holds an associate professorship at Tsinghua university.
-His publications cover the research fields of grain growth in molecular clouds, early dust collisional dust physics and growth, turbulence-induced dynamics of particles, gravitationally-assisted growth, planet atmospheres, satellite formation, and architectures of individual planet systems.
-He has been the discoverer of pebble accretion mechanism -- a channel to grow planets rapidly by sweepup of small particles.
+I am a researcher working in the field of planet formation theory.
+I obtained my PhD at the University of Groningen, The Netherlands, in 2008.
+I have been awarded the German Humboldt fellowship (Max-Planck-Institute for Astronomy) and NASA's Hubble fellowship (University of California, Berkeley), before leading an independent research group at the University of Amsterdam as a Vidi Laureate.
+As of 2019 I am an associate professor at Tsinghua University.
+My publications cover the research fields of grain growth in molecular clouds, dust collisional physics and coagulation, particle aerodynamics in turbulence flows, gravitationally-assisted growth by planetesimal and pebble accretion, planet atmospheres, satellite formation, and the dynamics of individual planet systems.
+I am the discoverer of the pebble accretion mechanism -- a channel to grow planets rapidly by sweep-up of small particles.

 Hello!
 I am Xiang Ji, an incoming graduate student.
 I am interested in the interior structure of exoplanets, especially terrestrial ones.
 In my leisure time, I enjoy traveling all around China and studying asymmetrical game theory (also known as Hearthstone).